-Paris is basically a one big city museum.
-Even on my second trip to the city (in 2010, once before in 2004), I felt the same.
-Everything, even the most basic building, could pass as an architectural masterpiece in another city.
+Paris is basically one big city museum.
+Even on my second trip to the city in 2010 (once before in 2004), I felt the same.
+Everything, even the random building on a side street corner, could pass as a stylish masterpiece.

 The Louvre is probably in the top three of everyone's itineraries.
 Unless you're really into historical art, it's probably way bigger than you'd expect or like.
 We decided to just check out the Denon Wing of the museum, as it had the famous Mona Lisa painting.